Reader-supported. We may earn a commission on purchases through our links. Disclosure ›

 That said, you could get into trouble when carrying fake license plates that closely resemble real license plates because they’re considered illegal to possess.

-Read Next: Can You Bring Pennies, Quarters, and Other Coins on Planes?
+Read Next: Can I Bring Pennies, Quarters, and Other Coins on Planes?